tycarrier20/Portfolio/JavascriptProjects/README.md

 ## Javascript Project Descriptions

+<p>T-Scope Search Engine
+ "Fun project that I made which presents my own front end to a Google Search."</p>

+<p>~CorrelationEquationCalculator~
+ "Calculator designed to present the correlation between two sets of data points.
+I created this to have a little fun while memorizing the mathematical steps of finding a correlation."</p>

 <p>~Eden Bistro Chicago Website~
  "This is a website that two friends and I created as a project for school.
 It is a website for a fictional restaurant named 'Eden Bistro' based out of Chicago.
-This website has a front end interface as well as a backend including a mySQL database."
+This website has a front end interface as well as a backend including a mySQL database."</p>

 <p>~Merry Canvas Data Program~
 "Load the data provided in the folder and you will be presented with a standard line graph."</p>